EDPB Schrems II Guidance: GDPR Data Transfers to Third Countries

 Any other data transfer under the CLOUD Act 2018 would mean a violation of the GDPR.

-So, How to Transfer Data to the US (and Other Third Countries) Lawfully?
+So, How to Transfer Data to Third Countries Lawfully?

-If you transfer data to servers owned or operated by a US company, even if they are in the EU, or another third country with similar national laws, here are the steps you have to take to comply with the GDPR and ensure that your users’ data is safe:
+If you transfer data to servers owned or operated by a company headquartered in a third country here are the steps you have to take to comply with the GDPR and ensure that your users’ data is safe:

 - Map out your data flows to see to which data processors and countries you transfer data.
 A Data Protection Impact Assessment is a good practice in such situations (Article 35 of GDPR).